Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 Zephyr smiled as we continued through the palace.
 “Not all passing breezes are as gentle as you and I, Heidi,” she said.
 “There are some among my folk who bring entire worlds to their knees when they emerge into existence.
 Thank heavens you are not one of those.”
 We continued on in silence until we came to a throne room where Zephyr helped me sit upon the ornate chair within and arranged my robes about my feet with a gesture of her hand and a touch of her innate power.

 As I turned my attention to the room which appeared empty to my eyes but felt as if a crowd of unseen spirits hovered in patient and watchful silence, a dark-haired man appeared before me.
 He was covered with dirt from the long path he had traveled to reach that place and time, and carried a walking stick that wasn’t carved but shaped somehow from a living tree by his own will and power.
-At his side, there stood another man, similarly dressed with a pack upon his shoulders and implements of science and other tools tied to a thick belt which wound about his waist.
+At his side, there stood another spirit in the shape of a man, who was similarly dressed with a pack upon his shoulders and implements of science and other tools tied to a thick belt which wound about his waist.

 “Oh, Queen of Shambhala, radiant spirit of light and truth,” the traveler with the walking stick announced.
 “My companion and I have traveled far to stand in your presence.
 I have come seeking the nature of this place and of you.”

 “My nature?”
 I replied.
-“Usually it is I who do the seeking.
-I am at heart, a seeker and a creator.
+“Usually it is I who do the seeking of true natures.
+I am an explorer of the Inner Worlds and a messenger for the one who put the stars in motion.
 The very walls of this palace are my thoughts and its halls are the paths of my heart.
 It is a living representation of the interior of my nature and you are welcome to wander through it as you will.”

 “This is very generous of you, Queen of the Furthest Reaches,” the traveler said.
 “Why do you grant this boon to me?
 Who am I to you to merit your favor?”

-“First of all, these are not the furthest reaches,” I said.
+“First of all, these are not the furthest reaches, seeker of true natures,” I said.
 “There are many worlds beyond this one and modes of existence that you and I have never dreamed of.
-I do not claim titles and honors that are not representative of the reality which I know exists for I have seen it with my own eyes.”
+I do not claim titles and honors that are not representative of the reality which I know exists for I have seen it with my own eyes.
+Secondly, all may wander this city at will for if they find their way to this time and place, it is not for me to deny them entrance.”

 “My apologies, Queen of Shambhala,” the traveler said, bowing deeply.
 “No offense was intended by my words, I merely give you a window into my own reality.
 For the journey to reach this place was arduous to me and quite far from the world I know.”

 “You are a visitor from another world,” I said, a feeling of kinship igniting in my spirit at the realization.
-“As am I. You asked who you were to me to deserve entry to Shambhala and I would like you to know that all who desire to do so may walk these halls.
-I did not ask the Sleeping King for his crown, he gave it to me, unexpectedly and, on my part, undesired.
-I feel as if I don’t belong here, like everywhere else I’ve walked, and eternally seek my place in creation.
-That is my true nature.”
+“As am I. I did not ask the Sleeping King for his crown.
+He gave it to me entirely unexpectedly and the honor was undesired by me.
+I feel as if I don’t really belong here, like everywhere else I’ve walked and explored.
+I eternally seek my place in creation, bringing wisdom and knowledge back with me from the Inner Worlds to the waking world, and the sharing of these mysteries is my true nature.”

 The traveler lowered his eyes for a moment then looked up and I felt as if he could see through my spirit to my secret heart.
 “When one embarks on explorations into the other worlds,” he said.
 “One must remember that they bring all that they are, all they have been, and all they wish they will one day be.
 Time is fluid and of little meaning to eternal beings in the realms outside of our own.
 You belong wherever you wish to belong, Queen of Shambhala.
 One day you will understand the meaning of my words and I will rejoice when that day comes for you.”

 I left my throne and approached the traveler and his companion as if drawn by an unseen force.
-“How I have desired to meet someone like me, a seeker and explorer of the Inner Worlds,” I said.
+“How I have desired to meet someone who moves through the dance of existence like me, a seeker and explorer of the Inner Worlds,” I said.
+“If you share the tales of your journeys with me, I will share mine with you.
+Together, we may get a more complete picture of the mysteries of creation than if we continue forward on our separate pathways alone.”

 I laughed at the absurdity of the companion’s words.
 “I am no shadow.
-I am merely myself and I know my own heart,” I said.
-“Here is the proof of my words and true nature.
-I wish to continue on in my explorations of the Inner Worlds.
-If you desire, visitor from my world, you can create a kingdom of your own to explore in this time and place.
-I give it to you, friend, and wish you well in the pursuit of it.”
+I am called Heidi, I was sent a vision from beyond which I desire to know the meaning of, and I know my own heart and its attendant shadows as well as I know my inner strengths,” I said.
+“Here is the proof of my words and true nature as a spirit of light rather than shadow.
+I wish to continue on in my explorations of the Inner Worlds for the betterment of all.
+If you desire, you can create a kingdom of your own to explore in this time and place.
+I give it to you, whoever you are, and wish you well in the pursuit of it.”

 With those words, I took the stone crown off of my head and placed it on the traveler’s.
-“May you find what you seek,” I said.
-“And please, allow whoever desires to see your city to explore it.
+“May you find what you seek and share your unique message with those who may need it back in our waking world,” I said.
+“And please, allow whoever desires to observe your city to explore it.
 We are defined by those we help in our travels just as much as we are by those we meet and what happens to us there.”

 “No matter how much time passes, I will always remember you as a queen,” the newly-crowned traveler said.
-“May you also find what you seek.”
+“May you also find what you seek and always be a messenger of and for the light.
+Until we meet again, Heidi, walk in peace.”
 He and his companion wandered away without another word, lost in a vision of their own city of thoughts and dreams.

-Zephyr swept beside me, once again appearing as particles of swirling dust outside of the magic of the Sleeping King’s crown.
+Zephyr swept beside me, once again appearing as particles of swirling dust outside of the magic of the Sleeping King’s crown upon my sight.
 “Your reign didn’t last very long,” she teased.
 “How appropriate for a passing breeze.”

 “I do not need the physical trappings of royalty to rule my own mind and know my own heart,” I said.
 “I have seen and moved through a fantastical city built just for me by giants of living stone.
 A moment in time is enough for it to live in my memory forever while I live out the rest of my days wherever it is I am going.”
 Zephyr and I moved together to a window that looked out of the throne room across the shining city of Shambhala.